-At Johnson Consulting Group, one of the nation’s largest funeral home and cemetery consulting firms, our team of death care consultants has ample experience owning, operating, and selling businesses of all sizes.
-Our accountants can help conduct a valuation of your business, and our team of experts can help connect you to a national network of qualified buyers, helping to ensure that you get the best possible deal from a sale.
+At Johnson Consulting Group, one of the nation’s largest funeral home and cemetery consulting firms, our team of death care consultants has extensive experience owning, operating, and selling businesses of all sizes.
+Our mergers and acquisitions team can conduct a valuation of your business, and help connect you to a national network of qualified buyers, helping to ensure that you get the best possible sale terms.

 Whether you have a concrete idea of your succession plan, or you wish to jumpstart the process, the team at Johnson Consulting Group can help you optimize your succession strategy.